 with words and worse with people.
 An unlikeable prig.

-HENSLOWE (late 30s – late 50s, any race) Owner of The Rose Theater.
+HENSLOWE (early 30s – late 50s, any race) Owner of The Rose Theater.
 He

 is a business man at heart, more concerned with turning a profit than

 creating fine art.
 He doesn’t understand the intricacies of theatrical